Structure Preserving Model Order Reduction of Shallow Water Equations: Introduction

-Both approaches are compared to a numerical test example.
-A large number of POD modes (about 50) are required for accurate ROM solutions, which is characteristic for problems with wave type solutions like the SWEs.
-Numerical results demonstrate that the conserved quantities of the SWEs, energy, enstrophy, mass and vorticity are well preserved by the FOMs and ROMs in long-time integration.
+We compare both approaches on a numerical test example.
+A large number of POD modes (about 50) are required for accurate ROM solutions, which is characteristic for problems with wave-type solutions like the SWEs.
+Numerical results demonstrate that the conserved quantities of the SWEs, energy, enstrophy, mass, and vorticity are well preserved by the FOMs and ROMs in long-time integration.
 Compared with the POD/DEIM ROMs with AVF discretization, the TPOD ROMs with Kahan's discretization is much faster at the same level of accuracy.

-In the next section, we introduce the SWE in Hamiltonian form and in the f-plane.
-The finite difference discretization in space and time integration by the AVF method and Kahan's method are presented in Section~\ref{fom}.
+The paper organized as follows.
+In the next section, we briefly review the SWE in Hamiltonian form and in the f-plane.
+The finite-difference discretization in space and time integration by the AVF method and Kahan's method are presented in Section~\ref{fom}.
 POD/DEIM reduced models are constructed for the SWE with AVF semi-discretized Hamiltonian form, and TPOD reduced models for the semi-discrete ODE system with quadratic nonlinearities are given in Section~\ref{rom}.
-In Section~\ref{num}, we compare POD, POD/DEIM, and TPOD for two dimensional rotating SWE with respect to the accuracy of the reduced solutions, preservation of the energy, enstrophy, vorticity, and computational efficiency.
+In Section~\ref{num}, we compare POD, POD/DEIM, and TPOD for two-dimensional rotating SWE concerning the accuracy of the reduced solutions, preservation of the energy, enstrophy, vorticity, and computational efficiency.
 The paper ends with some conclusions.